 Fortunately, China and Indonesia are also providing inspiring best practices that ITDP is working to replicate in cities around the world.
 China has added hundreds of kilometers of high quality mass transit, primarily metro and bus rapid transit, has invested heavily in cycling infrastructure and leads the world in bike share.
-Indonesia was one of the first cities in Asia to implement a bus rapid transit systems, TransJakarta, in 2004.
+Indonesia was one of the first cities in Asia to implement a bus rapid transit system, TransJakarta, in 2004.

 Sign up for updates on our projects, events and publications.SIGN UP